 Sometimes individuals tend to become withdrawn and keep their feelings buried inside.
 Placing yourself in a solitary state only has negative effects, both on your physical health and your mental health.

-Remember those who are close to you.
+Remember others who are close to you.

 When crisis hits your communication with your spouse is imperative.
 Your spouse is your rock that you can lean on, the person that provides support, shares your happiness and takes part in your sadness or struggles.
 Share times alone where you can talk and express your emotions.